CHEAP TRICK

 8. Sad Day

 In 1980, Epic records released a 10-inch vinyl EP called Found All The Parts with the band's endorsement.
 The EP contains four songs, allegedly representing each of the four years between 1976 and 1979, which arguably made up the band's best period.
 Side One contains two live cuts: a 1979 performance of the Beatles' "Day Tripper" that is both faithful and irreverent, and a 1978 performance of "Can't Hold On", recorded at Budokan.
-That same recording of "Can't Hold On" later appeared on Budokan II and Cheap Trick At Budokan: The Complete Concert, but for whatever reason it sounds better on Found All The Parts; perhaps the master tape is in bad shape.
+That same recording of "Can't Hold On" later appeared on Budokan II and Cheap Trick At Budokan: The Complete Concert, but the sound quality is better on Found All The Parts; perhaps the master tape has degraded.
 Side Two contains two previously unreleased studio tracks: "Such A Good Girl", a bubbly power-pop number from 1976, and "Take Me I'm Yours", a sweet ballad supposedly recorded in 1977.
 The band has since admitted that the packaging is not entirely truthful: "Day Tripper" was actually recorded in the studio with dubbed-in applause, and "Take Me I'm Yours" was actually recorded in 1979.
 Regardless, it's good stuff.
 As an added bonus, the vinyl EP also came with a 7" promo single, both sides of which contain the frenetic "Everything Works If You Let It", the George Martin-produced theme song from the moronic 1980 film

-Roadie .
-Found All The Parts is now available on CD in Japan.
+Roadie.
+Found All The Parts was released on CD in Japan in 2003.
 In the U.S., all five of these songs were included as bonus tracks on a 2006 reissue of the album All Shook Up, and were also included on a 2-on-1 CD with Busted in 2010.

 Track Listing: